One of the biggest decisions a marketer must make with Google Ads is how much to bid on a keyword.

 In contrast, if you see a lot of impressions and a position of 2 or 1, with little to no clicks, then you might want to revise your ads.

 Before You Set Your Bid, First Set Your Monthly Budget

 Let’s say your budget is $1000 a month.
 That means you should set your daily spend to about 33 dollars a day.
-If you’re bidding 10 dollars a click that is just 3 clicks a day.
+If you’re paying 10 dollars a click that is just 3 clicks a day.
 That’s not very much.
-Your campaign could be out of budget in a couple of hours.

 Ideally, you want to be able to get 10 clicks a day.

 The Dilemma of Limited By Budget

 If you log into your account and see limited by budget next to a campaign, it means your campaign isn’t running the entire time it's schedule.

 If you can’t afford to increase your budget, then you need to adjust your strategy.

 Lower bids in stages.
 You want to make sure your still getting clicks, even if your warned that your below first page bid.
 That doesn’t matter if your getting enough clicks to reach your daily budget.

 With a lower CPC you get more for your marketing dollar.